UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

  - We saw that we can use the `index_col` parameter in `read_csv` to specify the row labels.
  - We also saw that, if we didn't provide `index_col` as a parameter, Pandas automatically assigned our rows labels that started at `0` and increased by `1`.

-Specifying a row and column uniquely identifies an *entry* in the DataFrame.
+Specifying a row and column uniquely identifies an *entry* in the dataframe.
 To retrieve value of the entry at a location, we can use the `DataFrame.loc` method:

 ```python